liuyuanmeng/Project2-FruitsHackathon/README.md

 ##  Reflection

-###  Wins & Key Learnings
+### Key Learnings
-* Learning to group code and delegate tasks whilst working to meet a deadline.
-* The project was invaluable in terms of working as a group and learning how other people approach code.
-* Separating the .js files into different components to make the code cleaner.
+* Separating the .js files into different components to make the code cleaner
-* Learning how to consume a public API.
+* Learning how to consume a public API
-* Using React and Insomnia for the first time.
+* Using React/Insomnia for the first time

+###  Wins

+* Learning to group code and delegate tasks whilst working to meet a deadline
+* Learning how other people approach code.
+* Planning is the key to any project but is especially important under a short deadline.

 ### Future Features
 Mobile responsive